Did you know......

 Many are Dalesway walkers, bravely undertaking the 82 (or so) miles from Ilkely to Bowness on Windermere.

-‘We also get a lot of visitors who have been coming to The George for many years which is really gratifying, including a couple who spent their honeymoon night at The George and returned for their 50th Wedding Anniversary!’ says Ed.
+‘We also get a lot of visitors who have been coming to The George for many years which is really gratifying, including a couple who spent their honeymoon night at The George and returned for their 50th Wedding Anniversary!’.

 And so to the candle…..history tells us that The George was at one time the vicarage for the nearby beautiful church of St Michael and All Angels and it was traditional for the vicar to keep a lighted candle in the window so parishioners knew that they were welcome to call.